A CONVERSATION WITH IAN WISHART

 IAN: Well, you’d think so.
 What the research shows is this: sunscreens have been scientifically proven effective at preventing most minor skin cancers; they’re also really good at preventing solar ageing of the skin.
 So on that basis (although the studies never showed any improvement in terms of melanoma rates), the researchers and slip, slop, slap people in Australia and New Zealand figured that, because it’s working against the smaller cancers, it must be working against melanoma.

-So for 30 years they’ve been proceeding on the precautionary principle: “We think it works.”
+So for 30 years they’ve been proceeding on this precautionary principle: “We think it works.”
 What’s worse, most of the recent studies suggest that people who use sunscreen are up to three times more likely to get melanoma!
 So far from protecting you … it may actually hasten the onset of melanoma.
 It’s like the Emperor’s New Clothes – it doesn’t actually work against the main thing you want to protect yourself from.
 Which goes a long way, logically, towards explaining why New Zealand’s melanoma rate has continued to rise despite the slip, slop, slap campaign running for the last few decades.

 GRAPEVINE: That’s pretty shocking.
 Especially if the studies are saying you’re more likely to get melanoma.
 Why are health authorities continuing to promote the use of sunscreen?